-The designated author of the paper will present the Philip J. Stephens Award Address at the VOA conference and receive support for travel and accommodation expenses.
+The designated author of the paper will present the Philip J. Stephens Award Address at the VOA-8 conference in Bochum, Germany, and receive support for travel and accommodation expenses.
 All authors of the award paper will receive a framed certificate commemorating the award.
-The International Steering Committee will consider all papers published on VCD and ROA in the designated two years prior to each VOA conference, without any nomination process, and vote for an award selection.

 Philip John Stephens

 Photo by Alexandra Bissonnette, courtesy of USC Dornsife.

 Philip John Stephens was born on 9 October 1940 near Birmingham, England and died on 31 July 2012 in Los Angeles, California where he had been Professor of Chemistry and faculty member at the University of Southern California starting in 1967.
 Philip’s research interests spanned two fields, magnetic circular dichroism (MCD) centered primarily on transition metal complexes and their electronic transitions and vibrational circular dichroism (VCD) for infrared vibrational transitions.
 He developed the fundamental equations for MCD as part of his D.Phil. at Oxford University in 1964 studying with Professor A.D.
 Buckingham, and his research utilizing MCD, particularly for metalloproteins, continued throughout his career.

 His contributions to VCD started in 1975 with the confirmation of the then very recent discovery of VCD in a chiral organic molecule by the groups of George Holzwarth and Albert Moscowitz at the Universities of Chicago and Minnesota.
 Due to the superiority of the Stephens VCD spectrometer, the first full paper on VCD covering a wide variety of chiral molecules was published in 1976 by Larry Nafie, Tim Keiderling and Philip.